United States and the International Criminal Court: Second presidency of Donald Trump

 On August 20, 2025, the United States Department of State imposed sanctions on International Criminal Court judges Nicolas Guillou and Kimberly Prost and deputy prosecutors Nazhat Shameem and Maye Mandiaye Niang over their involvement in cases concerning Israel and the United States.

 In early 2025, Microsoft cancelled the email address of Prosecutor of the ICC Karim Khan.
 The Associated Press interpreted the cancellation to be a result of the sanctions.
 Microsoft stated that the Microsoft email accounts of four ICC judges sanctioned in June were not suspended.
 Khan and some other ICC staff switched their email addresses to Proton Mail.
 In June, a Microsoft spokesperson confirmed the disconnection of Khan's account.
 The spokesperson stated that Microsoft had not "cease[d] or suspend[ed] its services to the ICC".
-In late October 2025, the ICC stated that it would switch from Microsoft Office to the Open Desk open-source software suite; Euractiv interpreted this as a response to the sanctions.
+In late October 2025, the ICC stated that it would switch from Microsoft Office to the free and open-source productivity software suite OpenDesk; Euractiv interpreted this as a response to the sanctions.

+On July 13, 2026, Secretary of State Rubio, in an op-ed for The Wall Street Journal, announced that the administration began a diplomatic push to "dismantle" the court.
+In the leadup to the general debate of the 2026–2027 session of the United Nations General Assembly, New York City Mayor Zohran Mamdani encouraged an arrest of Netanyahu for his ICC warrant at the UN Headquarters.